Diabetes can increase your risk of getting other health problems.

 - heart disease and stroke

-The best way to lower your risk of getting these health problems is to:
+The best way to lower your risk is to:

 - go to your diabetes appointments

-You should have your blood cholesterol (fats) and blood pressure checked at least once a year.
+Have your cholesterol and blood pressure checked at least once a year.

 Loss of feeling